FOR IMMEDIATE RELEASE

-About the Fish & Wildlife Foundation of Florida
+About the Fish and Wildlife Foundation of Florida

-The FWFF is a 501c3 nonprofit started in 1994 as the citizen support group for what is now the Florida Fish and Wildlife Conservation Commission (FWC).
-Its mission is to partner with FWC to ensure the conservation and enhancement of Florida’s fish and wildlife resources so they survive and thrive for current and future generations of Florida residents and visitors.
-Remember, Florida is like no other place on earth; working together we can keep it that way.
+FWFF was formed in 1994 as a nonprofit organization to provide assistance, funding and promotional support to contribute to the health and well-being of Florida’s fish and wildlife resources and their habitats.
+Its mission is to partner with the Florida Fish and Wildlife Conservation Commission to ensure the conservation and enhancement of Florida’s fish and wildlife resources so they survive and thrive for current and future generations of Florida residents and visitors.
+Visit wildlifeflorida.org for more information.